JamesHutchison/megamock/GUIDANCE.md

 You should almost always use `MegaPatch.it` instead of `MegaPatch` directly.
 When creating a `MegaMock` object with a spec, use `MegaMock.it(...)`.

-Avoid testing the implementation.
+When writing tests, avoid testing the implementation.
 When you test the implementation, you create a brittle test that easily breaks when the implementation changes.
 It can be very tempting to liberally create mocks of almost everything and validate that one slice of the code is properly calling another slice, but this should _generally_ be avoided, and should never be the de facto way things are tested in your project.

 ```python
 def ive_got_the_power(x):